-- The property qualifies for the low-income senior exemption, which requires that: - The county or municipality has granted the exemption by ordinance; - The person has title to the property and maintains his or her permanent residence thereon: - The owner is 65 or older; and - The owner's annual household income is less than \$26,203.28 - The just value of the property is less than the just value of the property on the preceding January 1 or is no more than 150% of the average just value of homestead property within the county.
+- The property qualifies for the low-income senior exemption, which requires that: - the county or municipality has granted the exemption by ordinance; - the person has title to the property and maintains his or her permanent residence thereon; - $\circ$ the owner is 65 or older; and - the owner's annual household income is less than \$26,203. - The just value of the property is no more than 150 percent of the average just value of homestead property within the county.

-The general law implementing of the constitutional provision must designate a state agency that will calculate the average just value of homestead property within each county and municipality based upon the prior year final tax roll of each county.
-The designated agency will provide this information to property appraisers.
-The implementing law must also require that counties and municipalities choosing to provide the assessment limitation must do so by ordinance.
+The general law implementing the constitutional provision must designate a state agency that will calculate the average just value of homestead property within each county and municipality based upon the prior year final tax roll of each county, and provide this information to property appraisers.
+The implementing law also must require that counties and municipalities choosing to provide the assessment limitation must do so by ordinance.